Nikon D810 vs D7000

 Review summary: Nikon D810 vs D7000

 So what is the bottom line?
 Is there a clear favorite between the Nikon D810 and the Nikon D7000?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Nikon D810: